Oleh Protasov: Dnipro Dnipropetrovsk

 In December 2005, Oleh Protasov returned in Ukraine to coach his hometown team, Dnipro Dnipropetrovsk, after an impressive UEFA Cup performance with Steaua București.
 Protasov left by his own choice and was on very good terms with the entire team and owners of the club.

 In his first 2005–06 season as Dnipro Dnipropetrovsk's coach, Oleh Protasov led the team to a 6th-place finish in the Ukrainian Premier League.
 In the next, 2006–07 season, Protasov improved on this, finishing 4th in the league.

 In the 2007–08 season his side unexpectedly led the title race ahead of the winter break, before a poor second half left his side in 4th once again.
 Dnipro sacked him on 29 August 2008 after an embarrassing defeat from AC Bellinzona in UEFA cup qualification match.

 Kuban Krasnodar

 After that, Protasov took over FC Kuban Krasnodar in the nearby region of Russia.
 Kuban had been recently relegated to the Russian First League.
 Under Protasov's leadership, the club finished 2nd in the league, with an 8-point lead over their nearest competitors.
 This finish earned them right to be promoted to the Russian Premier League.

-However FC Kuban was hard-hit by the global financial crisis of 2008–2009, which greatly decreased the club's budget.
+However FC Kuban was affected by the 2008 financial crisis, which greatly decreased the club's budget.
 In a mutual agreement with the club, Protasov left the club on 19 November 2008.